localstack/pre-commit-hooks/README.md

 ## Available Hooks

-- `check-pinned-deps-for-needed-upgrade`: This hook will notify contributors if the `setup.cfg` file has changed and the pinned dependencies do not satisfy the `setup.cfg` file.
+- `check-pinned-deps-for-needed-upgrade`: This hook will notify contributors if the project file has changed and the pinned dependencies do not satisfy the project file.
+The project file can either be `pyproject.toml` or `setup.cfg`.
+If the `pyproject.toml` file contains a `project` section, the hook will check the `pyproject.toml` file, otherwise it will check the `setup.cfg` file.

 ## Adding new Hooks